thestelllar/thestelllar_blog/_posts/2023-01-26-Meet-The-Characters.md

 <h4>The-One</h4><br>
 <img src="{{ "/assets/img/content/TheOne_complete.svg" | absolute_url }}" alt="TheOne" class="post-pic"/>
-Hi everyone, I am The-One you are looking at currently(pun intended).
+Hi everyone, I am The-One you are looking at currently<i>(pun intended)</i>.
 I have a profound likeness for sharp corners and a strange preference for pink bows.
-I can't bear rounded objects around me(stealing a side glance at other characters)<br>
+I can't bear rounded objects around me<i>(stealing a side glance at other characters)</i>.<br>
 We will meet when you seek for the one.
 The-One.

 <i>(someone from the crowd) </i> Your moustache, sir!